Vietnam War Sites: In the Northern Region (3)

 Vietnam Military History Museum

 The Vietnam Military History Museum, set up on 17 July 1956, is one of seven national museums in Vietnam covering 12,800 m2.
 It is situated in central Hanoi, and near the Ho Chi Minh Mausoleum.
 The Flag Tower of Hanoi is located inside of the museum grounds.
-This museum collected, stored and displayed 150.000 artifacts, including many artifacts, collections and valuable history that reflect the war against enemy.
+This museum collected, stored and displayed 150.000 artifacts, including many artifacts, collections and valuable history that reflect the war against the enemy.

 After your time here, you will realize that the museum is the concentrated embodiment of the Vietnamese people’s spirit revealed in President Ho Chi Minh’s writing: “Nothing is more precious than independence and freedom” in the historic Nation’s Independence Proclamation.
 Through honest and unique original artifacts, the museum really becomes a center of culture and an attractive destination for visitors to learn more about military history of Vietnam.